 If you want to learn how to remove a background in Photoshop or how to make a background transparent in Photoshop, in this tutorial I will show you the most universal method for achieving this goal.
+It can be applied to multiple images so you can apply this step by step tutorial on how to delete a background in Photoshop.
 I'll teach you how to isolate the object, and how to keep its edges smooth in the process.

 Follow along with us over on our Envato Tuts+ YouTube channel:

 What You Will Need

 You can use any photo for this tutorial on how to remove an image from a background in Photoshop, but if you want to follow my steps directly, download this image:

 First, we need to tell Photoshop where the object ends and the background starts.
 There are many selection tools available, but if you want to be precise, it’s best to use the Pen Tool (P).
 Try to imagine the selection outline.
 Zoom in and click somewhere on this imaginary outline.